 It’s located in the business district, with plenty of restaurants nearby, along with the River Valley Mall, and AHA!
 A Hands-On Adventure, A Children’s Museum, which one of our main destinations for the trip.

-Our king suite room gave us plenty of room to set up a bed for our toddler’s pack-n-play, and a portable bed for our preschooler in the sitting area, which allows us to watch tv in the evening in the bedroom area after their early bedtime.
-There was a refrigerator (to store our leftovers from The Well and some healthy snacks for the kids), a sink, and a microwave in the kitchenette area.
+Our king suite room gave us plenty of room to set up a bed for our toddler’s pack-n-play, and a portable bed for our preschooler in the sitting area.
+This allowed us to watch tv in the evening in the bedroom area after their early bedtime.
+There was a refrigerator, a sink, and a microwave in the kitchenette area.

-The hotel has indoor pool, and while our kids love swimming at hotels, we had too many other fun things to experience and skipped the pool.
+The hotel has indoor pool, and while our kids love swimming at hotels, we had too many other fun things to experience.

-We enjoyed the generous free breakfast buffet in the morning, which included biscuits and gravy, pancakes, sausage, eggs, yogurt, variety of breads, fruit, juice, and much more – there were even gluten-free bagels!
+We enjoyed the generous free breakfast buffet in the morning, which included biscuits and gravy, pancakes, sausage, eggs, yogurt, variety of breads, fruit, juice, and much more!
 The hot items were continuously refilled, and they will even give you a to-go bag if you don’t have time to sit and eat breakfast.

 AHA!
 A Hands-on Adventure Children’s Museum